overtone/emacs-live/packs/stable/clojure-pack/lib/cider/README.md

 [GitHub issue tracker](https://github.com/clojure-emacs/cider/issues).
 Don't ask questions on the issue tracker - the mailing list and the IRC channel are the places for questions.

+If you want to file a bug, please clone this repo and provide sufficient details to reproduce the issue.
+Start by running `make run-cider`.
+This will bring up Emacs with only the latest version of CIDER loaded.
+By starting fresh, with the latest code, we can ensure that the problem at hand isn't already fixed or caused by interactions with other packages.

 ### Patches